 How this matters in real life

-Many buyers care about eco-friendly living23.
+Many buyers care about eco-friendly living.
 They also care about bills.

-An indoor sauna24 fits both.
+An indoor sauna fits both.
 It saves power and time.
 It works with the home.

 Outdoor saunas still make sense for people who value outdoor life.
 They pay more for the feeling.